 - Have you contacted your new employee to see if they have any questions before they ‘officially’ start?

 - If you are employing someone under the age of 18, have you spoken with or met their parents to make sure they are on board and supportive?

-Induction – the first three months
+Induction – the first three months with your new employee

 The following elements are essential for a successful start to your induction program.

 Creating and implementing a positive employee induction process will make a new employee feel part of a team and encourage them to learn and grow.
 This forges more productive, longer-term working relationships.

 - Meet with your new starter in week one to talk through the contents of their induction pack and to answer any questions.

 - Talk through the week one schedule and your expectations for their first week.

 - Take time to get to know your new employee during their first week.

 - Schedule a time in week two to revisit the ways-of-working agreement and address any areas of concern.